biasmv/pv/doc/samples/hover/index.rst

       viewer.requestRedraw();
   });
   pv.io.fetchPdb('http://www.rcsb.org/pdb/files/1crn.pdb', function(structure) {
+      // put this in the viewerReady block to make sure we don't try to add the
       // object before the viewer is ready.
 In case the viewer is completely
       // loaded, the function will be immediately executed. viewer.on('viewerReady', function() {